IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 the PvD Additional Information when an object expires, object updates are delayed by a randomized backoff time.

-- When a host performs an object update after it detected a change in the PvD Option Sequence number, it MUST delay the query by a random time between zero and 2**(Delay * 2) milliseconds, where 'Delay' corresponds to the 4 bits long unsigned integer in the last received PvD Option.
+- When a host performs a JSON object update after it detected a change in the PvD Option Sequence Number, it MUST delay the query by a random time between zero and 2**(Delay * 2) milliseconds, where 'Delay' corresponds to the 4 bits long unsigned integer in the last received PvD Option.

-- When a host last retrieved an object at time A including a validity time B, and is configured to keep the object up to date, it MUST perform the update at a uniformly random time in the interval [(B-A)/2,B].
+- When a host last retrieved a JSON object at time A that includes a expiry time B using the "expires" key, and the host is configured to keep the PvD information up to date, it MUST perform the update at a uniformly random time in the interval \[(B-A)/2,B\].

 In the example {{pvd_example}}, the delay field value is 5, this means that host MUST delay the query by a random number